ga4gh/vrs-python/README.md

 The `[extras]` argument tells pip to install packages to fullfill the dependencies of the `ga4gh.vrs.extras` package.

-## Getting started with Docker

-Docker is an open-source platform that enables you to automate the deployment and management of applications using containers.
-Containers are lightweight, isolated environments that package all the necessary software and dependencies for an application to run consistently across different systems

-If you're new to Docker, follow these steps to get started:
+## Installing dependencies for ga4gh.vrs.extras

+Note : The ga4gh.vrs.extras package used in this project has dependencies on services like *SeqRepo*.
+To simplify the setup process and ensure consistency across different environments, **Docker** is used to manage these dependencies.
+Docker allows you to package the required services and their configurations into containers, making it easier to deploy and run them on any system.

-### Step 1: Install Docker
+#### Step 1: Install Docker
 To begin, you need to install Docker on your machine.
 Follow the official Docker installation guide for your specific operating system:

 [Docker Installation Guide](https://docs.docker.com/get-docker/)